 Our business and operating results can be harmed by factors such as the availability, terms of and cost of capital, increases in interest rates or a reduction in credit rating.
-These changes could cause our cost of doing business to increase, limit our ability to pursue opportunities and place us at a competitive disadvantage.
-For example, at September 30, 2004, a portion of our borrowings were subject to interest rate swap agreements, which are above market, and therefore, increase our interest expense.
+These changes could cause our cost of doing business to increase, limit our ability to pursue acquisition opportunities and place us at a competitive disadvantage.
+For example, as of March 31, 2005 approximately 64% of our debt is at fixed interest rates with the remaining 36% subject to variable interest rates.

-Some of our current and potential competitors have greater resources than we have and we may not be able to successfully compete in acquiring, exploring and developing new properties
+Some of our current and potential competitors have greater resources than we have and we may not be able to successfully compete in acquiring, exploring and developing new properties companies, independent production companies and individual producers and operators.

-We face competition in every aspect of our business, including, but not limited to, acquiring reserves and leases, obtaining goods, services and employees needed to operate and manage our business and marketing oil and natural gas.
-Competitors include multinational oil companies, independent production companies and individual producers and operators.
 Many of our competitors have greater financial and other resources than we do.

+We face competition in every aspect of our business, including, but not limited to, acquiring reserves and leases, obtaining goods, services and employees needed to operate and manage our business, and marketing oil and natural gas.
+Competitors include multinational oil